Who We Are

 - Christopher Eisgruber, President, Princeton University

-- Martin Kurzweil, Director, Educational Transformation Program, Ithaka S+R
+- Martin Kurzweil, Vice President, Educational Transformation, Ithaka S+R

-- Joshua Wyner, Vice President and Executive Director, College Excellence Program, The Aspen Institute
+- Joshua Wyner, Executive Director, College Excellence Program, The Aspen Institute

-We extend our gratitude to William E. “Brit” Kirwan, Chancellor Emeritus of the University System of Maryland, for his vision and leadership in the design and launch of the American Talent Initiative.
+We extend our gratitude to William E. “Brit” Kirwan, Chancellor Emeritus of the University System of Maryland, and Michael Drake, President of the University of California, for their vision and leadership in the design and launch of the American Talent Initiative.

 The origins of the American Talent Initiative

-The American Talent Initiative was inspired by decades of work by individual colleges and universities to expand college opportunity as well as research documenting that tens of thousands of high-achieving, lower-income students are unable to gain access at top colleges and universities.
+The American Talent Initiative was inspired by decades of work by individual colleges and universities to expand college opportunity as well as research documenting that tens of thousands of high-achieving, low- and moderate-income students are unable to gain access at top colleges and universities.

 Inspired by this institutional action, leading research and a deep belief in meritocracy, Bloomberg Philanthropies convened college presidents and higher education thought leaders for multiple conversations about how to address challenges facing high-achieving, lower-income students.